 - 7.4.1 Under Local Plan policy ENV2 this application should take care to ensure there is no significantly detrimental harm to the residential amenity of the occupier and neighbouring occupiers as a result of the proposed. - 7.4.2 The Design Guide SPD requires new dwellings to provide a minimum of 50sqm private amenity space.
-The proposal will provide sufficient space as to comply with this. - 7.4.3 Due to the location of the proposed in relation to neighbouring dwellings it is not considered to cause a significant loss of privacy for neighbouring occupiers that could not be dealt with at reserved matters stage through the location of windows.

-- 7.4.4 No.56 does have a side elevation window facing this site.
-While layout is a reserved matter the indicative plan has demonstrated how the dwelling could be situated 14 metres from the side elevation for No.56 ensuring it would not have a significantly detrimental harm in terms of overbearing or loss of light. - 7.4.5 As a result the application is not considered to result in a significantly detrimental harm to the residential amenity of nearby occupiers or future occupiers that could not be dealt with at reserved matters.
+The proposal will provide sufficient space as to comply with this. - 7.4.3 Due to the location of the proposed in relation to neighbouring dwellings it is not considered to cause a significant loss of privacy for neighbouring occupiers that could not be dealt with at reserved matters stage. - 7.4.4 While layout is a reserved matter the indicative plan has demonstrated how the dwelling could be situated a suitable distance from neighbouring properties as to ensure that it does not have an overbearing or loss of light impact. - 7.4.5 As a result the application is not considered to result in a significantly detrimental harm to the residential amenity of nearby occupiers or future occupiers that could not be dealt with at reserved matters.
 As a result it is considered to broadly comply with the residential amenity aspect of policy ENV2.